jessepav/lacygoill-wiki-backup/bug/vim.md

    - consistency
    - easier refactoring

-With regards to the second bullet point, suppose you want to apply a modifier like `:keepjumps` or `:keeppatterns` for every substitution in your (possibly huge) config/plugins.
+Regarding the second bullet point, suppose you want to apply a modifier like `:keepjumps` or `:keeppatterns` for every substitution in your (possibly huge) config/plugins.
 Good luck finding all of them if you've used the short form `:s` with arbitrary pattern delimiters.
 OTOH, looking for `substitute` is easy and will mostly give relevant results.

 This kind of recommendation could be included in a new `:help vim9script-styleguide` help tag.